Memory-Centric Embodied Question Answering: Method

-We adopt a discrete stopping criterion, where we set a multiple-choice question and let the model assess its confidence level in answering the question.
+We combine the retrieved memory information with the current observation and prompt a VLM to obtain the current stopping confidence.
 If the confidence exceeds a given threshold, the exploration stops, and the answering module is invoked.
-If the maximum number of steps is reached, the agent will also stop exploring and provide an answer.
-So the probability modeling of the stop criterion is $ \mathcal{F}_s=\mathbf{1}(\mathcal{P}(S|M_i) > \gamma), $ where $\mathbf{1}$ is an indicator function, which is 1 when the condition is met and 0 otherwise. $\gamma$ is threshold, and $S$ means current stats of the agent.
-In the implementation, we prompt VLMs to provide the confidence level in answering the question based on the retrieved memory information from the current observation.
+If the maximum number of steps is reached, the agent will also stop exploring, and the answering module is invoked.
+So the stopping module is formulated as $ \mathcal{F}_s=\mathbf{1}(\mathcal{P}(s|o_i,f_M^r(q_s)) > \gamma), $ where $s$ is the confidence for stopping, $\mathbf{1}$ is an indicator function, which is 1 when the condition is met and 0 otherwise. $\gamma$ is the threshold.
+In the implementation, we use a VLM as $\mathcal{P}$ and prompt it to provide the confidence in stopping the exploration process based on the retrieved memory information and the current observation.
 For detailed information, please refer to the supplementary material.